The important role of melatonin in our body

 - Melatonin helps to reduce the time needed to fall asleep.

-Good eating habits, lifestyle and sometimes supplementation are useful when we change our routine and schedules, for example when travelling, and also for the difficulty of getting into the sleep process.
+Good eating habits, lifestyle and sometimes supplements are useful when we change our daily routines and schedules, for example, when travelling, as well as for the difficulty of starting the sleep process.